 Initially, the oracle sources are registered in the registration smart contract to keep information about our stakeholders.
-This occurs by executing the function called RegisterOracle(Address).
+This occurs by executing function called the RegisterOracle(Address).
 Then, the aggregator smart contract would invoke the function computeReputation(Address) to check the trustworthiness, credibility, and reputation of registered oracles.